-So you’re looking for the best Chromebook games to play- and to play right now.
+So you’re looking for the best Chromebook games you can play- and play right now.

-If you’re in a hurry to get your gameplay fix, scroll down and get to the list.
+(If you’re in a hurry to get your gameplay fix, just scroll down to get to the list.)

 Maybe you’re waiting at the pit stop, or you’re waiting for your dentist, or you’re just bored.
-Whatever the case, I went ahead and scoured the web and the Chrome web store and compiled this list of Chrome OS games you can download and play now.
+Whatever the case, I went ahead and scoured the web.
+I also went through the Chrome Web Store and compiled this list of Chrome OS games you can download and play now.
 Actually, you install these games, not download.
 Pardon my wording there.

 Are these free or paid Chromebook games?
 And why are they the “best” games?
 How are they chosen?
 Is there bias?

 All of these games are available on the Chrome Web Store for free.
 They either install and play or offer a demo so you can try out these games before you buy it.

 Some offer in-game purchases, like premium currency.
 This supports the developers.
 If you’ve played any typical indie game before, you’d know about this already.
 It’s nothing new.

 It should be no surprise.
 Anyway, let’s get started now.

 I’ve compiled a list of Chromebook games that you can check out and try out for yourself.
 These games are all based on popularity and personal opinion.